-It’s when you can’t sleep even if you get rid of all distractions, like light, noise, stimulants and sedatives, heavy meals, uncomfortable bed, poor routine/schedule/habits, discomfort from pain or restless leg syndrome or apnea, and all the other things we blame for our sleeplessness.
+Insomnia isn’t because of light, noise, stimulants and sedatives, heavy meals, uncomfortable bed, poor routine, discomfort from pain or restless leg syndrome or apnea, or any of the other distractions we blame for our sleeplessness.

-You might start to feel anxiousness, dread, or panic at just the prospect of not sleeping.
-Your anxiety and insomnia can feed each other and become a cycle as you lay awake at night freaking out about how little sleep you’re getting and how tired you’re going to be at your important event tomorrow.
+The prospect of not sleeping might bring you anxiety.
+Then anxiety and insomnia feed each other, becoming a cycle as you lay awake at night freaking out about how little sleep you’re getting and how tired you’re going to be at your important event tomorrow.

 Is There Any True Cure?

-In fact, trying to force yourself to be normal is actually the CAUSE of insomnia!
+Not to force your body into a normal rhythm: in fact, trying to force yourself to be normal is the cause of insomnia!

-Listen to “Mind Over Insomnia: Stop Counting Sheep and Get the Z’s You Need” to discover how to build a schedule around YOUR “normal sleep system,” so you can feel great and love your life.
+Listen to “Mind Over Insomnia: Stop Counting Sheep and Get the Z’s You Need” to discover how to build a good life with a healthy sleep system.